MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/icons-images.md

 [![](icons-images-images/layered01.png "Layered Images Z-ordered diagram")](icons-images-images/layered01.png#lightbox)

 > [!IMPORTANT]
-> **NOTE:** Layered Images are required for your app's icons and are optional for other [Focusable Items](~/ios/tvos/app-fundamentals/navigation-focus.md#Focus-and-Selection) (such as the Top Shelf Image).
+> Layered Images are required for your app's icons and are optional for other [Focusable Items](~/ios/tvos/app-fundamentals/navigation-focus.md#Focus-and-Selection) (such as the Top Shelf Image).
 However, Apple suggests using Layered Images for any image that can get focus in your app.